zeli8888/PlanHattan-FrontEnd/README.md

 # PlanHattan-FrontEnd
-Build a web application that helps users plan their day in New York City by recommending attractions and restaurants based on Predicted busyness levels
+[Planhattan](https://zeli8888.ddns.net/planhattan/) is a responsive web application that helps users plan their day in New York City by recommending attractions and restaurants based on Predicted busyness levels

 **Machine Learning Model Repository:** https://github.com/zeli8888/COMP47360_Team8_Data.git